XSilverTH/DNSSwitcherOld/README.md

-If you own any of the dns server in my default list, open an issue and ill remove it.
+If you own any of the dns server in my default list and you dont want it to be included, open an issue and ill remove it.